-Cock or Hen (one year & over) Cockerel or Pullet (under one year) Class 831 Cock - Enter breed in notes section online Cockerel - Enter breed in notes section online 832 833 Hen - Enter breed in notes section online Pullet - Enter breed in notes section online 834 Champion & Reserve Standard American Class 835Trophy & 2 Rosettes 836 Champion & Reserve Standard Asiatic Class Trophy & 2 Rosettes 837 Champion & Reserve Standard Continental Class Trophy & 2 Rosettes 838 Champion & Reserve Standard English Class Trophy & 2 Rosettes Champion & Reserve Standard Mediterranean Class 839 Trophy & 2 Rosettes Champion & Reserve All Other Standard Class 840 Trophy & 2 Rosettes 841 Pen of two production hens (two females over 1 year) 842 Pen of two production pullets (two females under 1 year) 843 Champion & Reserve Production Pen ...
-Trophy & 2 Rosettes 844 One Dozen Eggs (Exhibitors should bring their egg exhibit to the fair on show day (Thursday) to be judged and displayed
+Cock or Hen (one year & over) Cockerel or Pullet (under one year)

-- the fair on show day (Thursday) to be judged and displayed in the Poultry Barn.
+0.433 831 Cock - Enter breed in notes section online 832 Cockerel - Enter breed in notes section online 833 Hen - Enter breed in notes section online 834 Pullet - Enter breed in notes section online 835 Champion & Reserve Standard American Class Trophy & 2 Rosettes 836 Champion &amp; Reserve Standard Asiatic Class Trophy & 2 Rosettes 837 Champion &amp; Reserve Standard Continental Class Trophy & 2 Rosettes 838 Champion &amp; Reserve Standard English Class Trophy & 2 Rosettes 839 Champion & Reserve Standard Mediterranean Class Trophy & 2 Rosettes 840 Champion & Reserve All Other Standard Class Trophy & 2 Rosettes 841 Pen of two production hens (two females over 1 year) 842 Pen of two production pullets (two females under 1 year) 843 Champion & Reserve Production Pen Trophy & 2 Rosettes 844 One Dozen Eggs (Exhibitors should bring their egg exhibit to the fair on show day (Thursday) to be judged and displayed in the Poultry Barn.
 Eggs should NOT be refrigerated, and should be in a carton.
-If the carton has Egg Grading on it, it should be true to the exhibitor's eggs.) - 845 Best of Show, as deemed deserving by the judgeRosette only, no premium
+If the carton has Egg Grading on it, it should be true to the exhibitor's eggs.)
+845 Best of Show, as deemed deserving by the judge Rosette only, no premium • •